Martin Pistorius: Early life

 During the late 1980s, Pistorius and his parents were living in South Africa, when at the age of 12 he slowly began developing symptoms that included losing the ability to move by himself.
 Doctors were unable to diagnose the exact ailment and believed it was cryptococcal meningitis and tuberculosis of the brain.

 Pistorius eventually fell into a vegetative state that lasted four years, during which time doctors informed his parents that they did not expect Pistorius to re-awaken or survive for much longer.

 Starting at age 14, Pistorius received part of his daily care via a care home during the day.
 At night, he was primarily cared for by his father Rodney, who stated that he woke up every two hours to turn his son so that he would not develop bed sores.
 While unconscious, Pistorius was able to hear and understand conversations his relatives were having by his bedside, although they did not know this.
 After recovery, he spoke about major world events – such as Nelson Mandela becoming president, the death of Princess Diana, and the September 11 attacks – that happened when he was unable to communicate.

 He hated the children's television program Barney & Friends – re-runs of which were shown in units where he was recovering – and subsequently tried to think about things that gave him some control over his external reality, such as telling the time by tracking sunlight in a room.

 Pistorius believes that he began regaining consciousness in the early 1990s, during which time he was able to sense the people around him but did not immediately recall previous events, something he has described as "a bit like a baby being born".
 Around age 19, Pistorius regained full consciousness and awareness, but was initially unable to impart this to the people around him.
 He was capable of making small movements that were not initially detected by his primary caregivers.
-One day, Virna van der Walt—an aromatherapist and one of Pistorius' day carers—began noticing that Pistorius would react to specific statements and questions she made.
+One day, Virna van der Walt – an aromatherapist and one of Pistorius' day carers – began noticing that Pistorius would react to specific statements and questions she made.
 Upon her recommendations, Pistorius was sent to the Centre For Augmentative And Alternative Communication at the University of Pretoria around age 25.
 There, they confirmed that he was aware and could respond to statements.
 He has learned to use augmentative and alternative communication (AAC) to communicate with others.

 Personal life

 Pistorius met his wife Joanna, a UK resident, in 2008 through his sister Kim, who had moved to England for her job.
 He later moved there, and they were married in 2009.
-He described the terrifying experience of being aware but paralysed in a short video recording in 2018, when the couple was about to have a child.
+He described the terrifying experience of being aware but unable to communicate in a short video recording in 2018, when the couple was about to have a child.
 By that time, while still using a wheelchair, he was racing in it.
 Their son, Sebastian Albert Pistorius, was born a few months later on 6 December.